openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 This means:

 > **Security Requirement I-10:** The Issuer must authenticate/identify the
-End-User properly according to the expectations of the Verifier (which may be defined in a specification, trust framework, or by convention).
+End-User properly according to the requirements of the Verifier (which may be defined in a specification, trust framework, or by convention).

 The Verifier trusts in the Integrity of Claims as described above.
 It is obvious that the Issuer must not issue false claims about the End-User.

-> **Security Requirement I-20:** The Issuer must only put correct and up-to-date claims about the End-User into the Credential where verified data is expected.
+> **Security Requirement I-20:** The Issuer must only put correct and up-to-date (at the time of issuance) claims about the End-User into the Credential where verified data is expected.

 (By convention, specification or trust framework, self-declared or otherwise "unverified" claims may be allowed in some